verbling/kickq/test/README.md

   retry: true,
   retryCount: 5 // times, default for job set via kickQ.config() };
-kickq.create('job name', data, opts, function(err, key) {
+kickq.create('job name', data, opts, function(err, id) {
   err = is something went wrong
-  key = the key of the job that can be used to delete a job });
+  id = the id of the job that can be used to delete a job });
 ```